School Handbook

 School Bus

-Riding the school bus is a privilege.
-Students who do violate bus rules will initially receive a verbal warning.
-Further violations may result in a formal bus citation.
-Parents will be contacted and the principal will determine the consequences of the citation.
-It is possible to lose bus-riding privileges if problems persist.
+Students and passengers are under the authority of the driver on the bus.
+Students who violate bus rules may initially receive a verbal warning.
+Further or serious violations may result in a formal bus citation.
+Parents will be contacted and the principal will determine the consequences of the citation.The driver may assign seats at any time and refusing to follow the driver's directions may result in the loss of bus privileges.

 BUS PROCEDURES